-The Company from time to time grants restricted stock awards and options to employees (including executives), non-employees, and members of the Board of Directors.
+The Company from time to time grants stock awards, restricted stock awards, and options to employees (including executives), non-employees, and members of the Board of Directors.
 Such awards are valued based on the grant date fair-value of the instruments, net of estimated forfeitures.
-The value of each award is amortized on a straight-line basis over the vesting period.
+The value of each award is recognized over the vesting period.